camillebaldock/things/README.md

 things
 ======

-I am 3D printing and design enthusiast.
+I am a 3D printing and design enthusiast.
 I sometimes design objects for fun and print them at home on my Ultimaker.

 I share my designs here as STL files.